-Lurking behind the stories of both Fortinbras and Hamlet is the question of why their uncles are wearing the crowns that should, in the normal pattern of who-gets-to-be-king, go to them (the sons).
-Fortinbras seems to be dealing with his impatience by going out and conquering other countries.

-Hamlet, in contrast, only mentions the fact that Claudius has "popped in between the'election and [his] hopes" (in other words, his hopes of becoming the King of Denmark).
-Hamlet distracts himself with thinking, not with conquering.
+Behind the stories of both Fortinbras and Hamlet is the question of why their uncles are wearing the crowns that should, in the normal pattern of who-gets-to-be-king, go to them (the sons).
+Fortinbras deals by going out and conquering other countries; Hamlet, in contrast, only mentions the fact that Claudius has "popped in between the election and [his] hopes" (in other words, his hopes of becoming the King of Denmark).
+He distracts himself with thinking, not with conquering.

 Our prince compares himself explicitly to Fortinbras when he passes Fortinbras's armies in the fields and he sees Fortinbras as a model for how he should behave.
 "To be great / is not to stir without great argument / but greatly to find quarrel in a straw / when honor's at the stake" (4.4.52-55).
-In other words, Hamlet realizes that Fortinbras doesn't have very good reasons for leading an army against Poland —but he concludes that reasons are unimportant.
-To be a great man is to act for any reason to preserve honor.
+In other words, Hamlet realizes that Fortinbras doesn't have very good reasons for leading an army against Poland —but reasons don't really matter.
+Great men don't need a reason to preserve their family's honor.
 Fortinbras, like Laertes, is an example of action with little thought —precisely the opposite of Hamlet.